blackboard/anthologydevdocs/docs/REST APIs/Learn/Sandbox/developer-ami.md

 - Spin it up and code!
 - When configuring the instance, it is completely up to you how you set up the server.
 We do have a few recommendations, however.

+> Note: The default SSL cert generated on first startup is *not* a trusted certificate.
+Please follow the instructions below for full SSL support.

 1. We recommend using the Large Tier instance type.
-This gives you enough storage and power to run Learn effectively and build your cool widget.
+This gives you enough storage and power to run Learn effectively and build your integration.

 - If you see 502 Gateway errors, you may need to increase the size of your AMI.
-Additionally, you may periodically see a 502 Gateway error during use - keeping in mind EC2s based on this AMI are NOT intended for use as a Production service, you may simply issue a reboot to restart the server retaining your AWS provisioned public IP and DNS settings.

-2. We recommend you adjust the security settings to allow:
+1. We recommend you adjust the security settings to allow:

 - SSH from your IP only
 - Enable HTTPS access